OverflowMyBuffers/EncodedPSHTooling/README.md

-# EncodedPSHTooling
-A Collection of encoded powershell tools.
+# A Collection of encoded powershell tools.
 All encoding done via Chimera

 Tools added:
 * SharpHound